Amit Segal: Personal life

-Segal is married to Reut and is the father of two sons and one daughter.
+Segal is married to Reut, and is the father of three sons and one daughter.
 He lives in the Katamon neighborhood in Jerusalem.
-His father is Hagai Segal and his brother is the journalist and activist Arnon Segal.
+His father is Hagai Segal, and his brother is the journalist and activist Arnon Segal.

 Segal is religious, but his wife is "completely secular".
 Segal said that he has "post-traumatic stress from religiosity", resulting from his years in the strict high school Yeshiva institution Nativ Meir.